 Bone pain or tenderness, swelling, bruising |

-Precautions are cautionary steps that you or others need to take when using medications.
+Precautions are cautionary steps you or others must take when using medications.

-When using a prescription drug, it is essential to take the advised safety measures in order to prevent drug misuse.
+When using a prescription drug, it is essential to take the advised Safety measures to prevent drug misuse.

 Before taking Paroxetine, tell your doctor about all the medications you take.
 Discuss if you have any allergies or any queries regarding the drug.

 Drug interactions could alter how your medications work or raise the possibility of side effects.
 Without your doctor's approval, never start, stop, or change the dosage of any drugs.
-When modifying a regimen, check to see if any of the patient's prescriptions have known interactions, and give the patient advice on what to do to reduce the likelihood of a drug interaction.
+When modifying a regimen, check to see if any of the patient's prescriptions have known interactions, and advise the patient on how to reduce the likelihood of a drug interaction.

 Davis, B., Nagarajan, A., Forrest, L.et al.Mechanism of Paroxetine (Paxil) Inhibition of the Serotonin Transporter.Sci Rep6, 23789 (2016).
 From https://doi.org/10.1038/srep23789 Obtain on 02/11/2022